vgath-8086/8086-Online-IDE/README.md

-# 8086-Online-IDE
+# 8086-IDE
-An IDE for the i8086 processor that feature an emulator and  an assembler
+An online IDE for the i8086 processor.
+It includes an assembler and an emulator for 8086 assembly.